trustpilot/kafka-connect-dynamodb/docs/details.md

 Since we are using two different frameworks/libraries together there are two different ways how each of them stores state:
 * Kafka connect leverages dedicated `state` topics where connector tasks can push offsets(state) for each partition they are consuming.
 This connector has no support for source table "partitions" and only one task is allowed to consume one table at a time, therefore it uses table name as partition key and leverage `offsets` dictionary to store tasks state and progress of that state.
 * KCL library uses separate dedicated DynamoDB table for each DynamoDB Stream it tracks to remember it's own progress.
-It is used only to track which messages have been consumed already.
 Since we can only say that message has been consumed once it's delivered to Kafka special synchronization logic is implemented in this connector.

-> NOTE: KCL library uses `state` table in DynamoDB for each stream it tracks!
-This table is created automatically if it doesn't exist.
+> NOTE: KCL library uses `state` table in DynamoDB for each stream it tracks and this table is created **automatically** if it doesn't exist.

-### `DISCOVERY` and task configuration
+### `DISCOVERY` state and task configuration

-Connector uses resource group api to receive a list of DynamoDB tables which have ingestion TAG defined.
-Then it iterates over this list and checks if stack TAG is set and streams are actually enabled.
-For each table which meats all requirements separate dedicated Kafka Connect task is started.
+Connector uses AWS resource group API to receive a list of DynamoDB tables which have ingestion TAG defined.
+Then it iterates over this list and checks if stack TAG is matched and streams are actually enabled.
+Connect task is started for each table which meats all requirements.

-Same `discovery` phase is executed on start and after every 60 seconds(default config value).
-Each started task can be in one of the following states.
+`discovery` phase is executed on start and every 60 seconds(default config value) after initial start.

+Each started task can be in one of the following states:

- `INIT_SYNC` state
+ #### `INIT_SYNC` state

 During `INIT_SYNC` phase all records from source table are scanned in batches.
-After each batch `EXCLUSIVE_START_KEY` is set as offset data with each record.
+After that each batches `EXCLUSIVE_START_KEY` is set as offset data with each record.
 In case of restart `INIT_SYNC` will continues from this start key.
 Once all records have been read `INIT_SYNC` is marked as finished in offsets and `SYNC` mode starts.

 > NOTE: On start `INIT_SYNC` is delayed by configurable amount of time (by default 60s).
 This is done to give connect cluster time to settle down after restart and helps to lower amount of duplicates because of connect task rebalances.

-### `SYNC` state
+#### `SYNC` state

 After `INIT_SYNC` connector starts reading messages from DynamoDB Stream.
-First it makes sure to drop all events which happened before `INIT_SYNC` was started (except for those created during last hour before `INIT_SYNC`).
+As first step it makes sure to drop all events which happened before `INIT_SYNC` was started (except for those created during last hour before `INIT_SYNC`).
 This is done to prevent unnecessary duplicate events(since we already have latest state) and to advance KCL reader into `save zone`.

 Events are considered to be in `save zone` if they there create no earlier then -20 hours before `now`.
 Otherwise connector has no way to validate that it hasn't skipped some of the events and it has to initiate `INIT_SYNC`!